zxspec/react-ssr/README.md

   - added initial webpack configuration `webpack.client.js`
     - use `npx webpack --mode=development --config=webpack.client.js` to test initial webpack configuration
   - added `build:dev` and `build:prod` scripts

+#### add <App/> component

+- added `<App/>` component
+- added styles for `<App />` component
+- added `css-loader` allowing to collect CSS from all the css files referenced in your application and put it into a string.
+- added `MiniCssExtractPlugin` extracting CSS into separate files.
+It creates a CSS file per JS file which contains CSS.
+It supports On-Demand-Loading of CSS and SourceMaps.
+  - use `build:dev` to check that `main.css` is emmited to `public/dist` folder